 Not every jurisdiction has the resources to conduct sophisticated risk assessments like San Francisco.
 Nor can many jurisdictions even attempt to address the resiliency of much of its existing buildings.
-However, the National Trust for Historic Preservation, based on a study3 by the Brookings Institute, advises that nearly one third of all existing buildings in the United States will be replaced by 2030 simply because they weren't designed to last any longer.
-In addition most of these buildings were built since the 1940s.
-By starting to build better now and to build back better after disasters, more resilient buildings can become the mainstay of the future infrastructure.
-However, if status quo building to minimum building code requirements remains in place, then we will continue to exhaust resources for disaster recovery and relief and jeopardize community continuity.
+However, the National Trust for Historic Preservation, based on a study by the Brookings Institute, advises that nearly one third of all existing buildings in the United States will be replaced by 2030 and most of these buildings were built since the 1940s.